MitchellTesla/timechain/README.md

 # BitH@SHT-API
 Live Blockchain Network Analysis API Dashboard integration and Database Analytics for Bitcoin.

-for easy access use livebitcoindata.com
+for quick access use one of the livebitcoindata.com links

 This repository is for testing purposes and is set up as an example for other cryptocurrencies